glennjones/microformat-shiv/examples/README.md

 There are a few more steps to installing the Firefox addon:

-* Install the `jpm` its a [node.js](https://nodejs.org/) application so node.js needs to be install first.
+* Install the `jpm` it's a [node.js](https://nodejs.org/) application so node.js needs to be installed first.
 At the command line run:
 ```sh
  npm install jpm -g
  ```